![]() |

 The timeout event should not be accessed after it has been given to the timer, similar to sending an event.

-Allowed minimum and maximum timeout can be inquired with em_timer_res_capability.
+The allowed minimum and maximum timeouts can be inquired with em_timer_res_capability().

 An active timeout can not be modified.
 The timeout needs to be canceled and then set again with new arguments.

-An inactive timeout can be re-used by calling em_tmo_set_abs/rel() again after the previous timeout was received or was cancelled successfully.
+An inactive timeout can be reused by calling em_tmo_set_abs/rel() again.
+The timeout becomes inactive after the oneshot timeout event has been received or after it has been successfully cancelled.

 This function is for activating oneshot timeouts only.
-To activate a periodic timer use em_tmo_set_periodic() instead.
+To activate periodic timeouts use em_tmo_set_periodic() (or em_tmo_set_periodic_ring()).

 tmo | Timeout handle |